This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a 9x11x2 casserole dish, or similar volume oven-proof vessel, place all ingredients.
-Cover with parchment and foil and bake for five hours.
+- In a 9x11x2 casserole dish, or similar volume oven-proof vessel, place cut up pork, lard, orange, lime, garlic, jalapeno, onion, salt, pepper, oregano, cumin, garlic powder, and bacon fat.
+Cover with parchment and foil and bake for 30 minutes.

-- Place cooked pork on a foil-lined sheet pan brushed with the olive oil and place under broiler for five minutes.
-If the bottoms seem too wet, flip the pork and broil the other side for another minute or two.
+- Place cooked pork pieces on a foil-lined sheet pan that has been brushed with the olive oil.
+Brush the tops with some of the reserved fat and place under broiler for five minutes.
+Flip the pork and broil the other side for another minute or two.
 This step needs to be watched – you want the meat to caramelize without burning it or drying it out.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.